Parenting Tips... With Kurt Vile

 We sat down with Kurt Vile to talk about being a dad.

-Maybe this makes me old, but being a parent is the most rewarding job any person can have, ever.
+Being a parent is the most rewarding job any person can have, ever.
 Think about it: You're responsible for shaping a human life, instilling all of your loves and hates in a child until they basically become a mini version of yourself!
 Sure, it can be grueling work.
 Tantrums are obnoxious, cleaning up my language and their butt chocolate is frustrating, and not getting any sleep for about two years (if you’re lucky) may drive you temporarily insane.
 But it's all worth it, right?
 And who really needs sleep, you know?
 Yeah!

 As a fan, a father, and writer of music, I’ve always been fascinated by the idea of a musician being a parent.
 I have a nine-to-five day job where I stare at a computer and go home every night for dinner and bedtime: Knowing how exhausting my life can be, I can’t imagine how it is for a musician, who has to tour the world, play an hour of so of music every other night, and then consume of drugs, alcohol, groupies or whatever.
-No, I don’t mean people like Steven Tyler, who either have six nannies, or people like ODB, who maybe doesn’t even know they have kids.
+No, I don’t mean people like Steven Tyler, who either have six nannies, or people like ODB, who maybe don’t even know they have kids.
 I mean touring musicians who seem down to earth, somewhat normal and probably lead a somewhat normal life of domesticity.

 Behind those long, flowing locks and that guitar, Kurt Vile is the father of two little girls.
 Having just released his fifth album, Wakin' On A Pretty Daze, Vile is currently gearing up to hit the road hard for the next few months.
 We caught up with Kurt in San Diego, as he was getting ready to head into the desert to play Coachella.